tensorflow/tensor2tensor/tensor2tensor/rl/README.md

   --policy_dir=gs://tensor2tensor-checkpoints/modelrl_experiments/train_sd/142/policy \
   --eval_metrics_dir=$OUTPUT_DIR \
   --debug_video_path=$OUTPUT_DIR \
-  --num_debug_videos=4
+  --num_debug_videos=4 \
+  --quick
 ```

+The above command will run a single evaluation setting to get the results fast.
-By default, it will run a grid of different evaluation settings (sampling
+We usually run a grid of different settings (sampling temperatures and whether
-temperatures and whether to do initial rollouts).
-You can override those
+to do initial no-ops).
+To do that, remove the `--quick` flag.
+You can override
-settings:
+the evaluation settings:

 ```
   --loop_hparams=game=pong,eval_max_num_noops=0,eval_sampling_temps=[0.0]